Easy Beer Bread

 Hehe, thanks Sara!
 I love this bread both toasted and fresh, AND of course, smothered in butter!

-This easy beer bread did not disappoint!
+This beer bread did not disappoint!
 It was super easy and the flavor was awesome.
 O will be saving this recipe!

 Thanks Heidy!
 I’m glad you enjoyed it!